The Bankrate promise

 A recent study found 75 percent of adults carry a credit card balance from month to month.
 Among those who carry a balance, the average amount is $5,315.

 If you have credit card debt, consider making it a goal to pay it off.
 There are several approaches you can take, but two common strategies are paying off your highest debt first (the debt avalanche method) and paying off your smallest amount of debt first (the debt snowball method).

 3. Can’t stick to a budget?
 Create a spending plan instead

-If you’ve had trouble sticking to your budget in the past, consider ditching the traditional budgeting method and create a spending plan instead, says Loreen Gilbert, an experienced wealth manager and CEO at WealthWise Financial Services.
+If you have had trouble sticking with a budget, consider ditching the traditional budgeting method and create a spending plan instead, says Loreen Gilbert, an experienced wealth manager and CEO at WealthWise Financial Services.

 “The concept of living on a spending plan instead of a budget can give you freedom and peace of mind,” Gilbert says.

-Money management apps like Mint are a good tool for keeping track of where your money is going.
-You can also find these tools on some banking apps as well.
+Money management apps are good tools for keeping track of where your money is going.
+Some banking apps offer similar tools.